gcotelli/RenoirSt/docs/How to contribute.md

     configurationOf: 'RenoirSt';
     loadDevelopment
 ```
-or taking the latests development image from the [Continous Integration] Server(https://ci.inria.fr/pharo-contribution/job/RenoirSt/).
+or taking the latests development image from the [Continous Integration Server](https://ci.inria.fr/pharo-contribution/job/RenoirSt/).

 ## How to contribute documentation